-If you already have a reserve account then you need to either start making payments or saving.
-If you have chosen the Pay Off strategy and not the IDR Tax Savings strategy then you'll want to start making payments during your student loan grace period as soon as you have your emergency fund saved.
+If you have chosen to pay off your student loans then you’ll want to start making payments during your student loan grace period as soon as you have your emergency fund saved.

 This will save you money and get you out of debt sooner.
-To illustrate how much you would save I will illustrate with an example.
-This example also illustrates why deferring "just because you can" is a (very) costly strategy.
+I will illustrate with an example.
 We will make the following assumptions:

 - The loan is 10 years